mjrister/mesh-simplification/README.md

 ![](https://github.com/matthew-rister/mesh_simplification/blob/main/bunny.gif)

 ## How To Run
 This project was implemented using Visual Studio in C++20 and OpenGL 4.6.
 To build it, you will need a version of Visual Studio that supports the latest language standard (e.g., 16.10.0).
 Additionally, this project uses [vcpkg](https://vcpkg.io/en/index.html) to manage 3rd party dependencies.
 To get started, clone the [vcpkg repository](https://github.com/microsoft/vcpkg) on Github and run `bootstrap-vcpkg.bat` followed by `vcpkg integrate install`.
-Upon completion, you should be able to build and run the project which will install dependencies from the [vcpkg.json](https://github.com/matthew-rister/mesh_simplification/blob/main/vcpkg.json) package manifest on first build. _At this time, only x64 architecture is supported._
+Upon completion, you should be able to build and run the project which will install dependencies from the [vcpkg.json](https://github.com/matthew-rister/mesh_simplification/blob/main/vcpkg.json) package manifest on first build.

 ## Usage